famndox/M15-let-leaf-quake-earth/README.md

 ![Map Image](Images/sideBYside.png "Teaser")

-I gotta say that I'm enjoying javascript.
 VS Code's autocomplete certainly made quick work of this, but I plan to clean this up as a portfolio piece (more loops, better dashboard, etc).

 Part 1: Create the Earthquake Visualization >>> <a href='https://famndox.github.io/M15-let-leaf-quake-earth/leaflet-part-1/index.html'>Click Here!!!</a><br>
 -